ValentinGuigon/ValentinGuigon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://sldlab.umd.edu//'>Postdoctoral researcher in Cognitive Neurosciences, Social Learning and Decisions Lab, UMD</a>
+subtitle: Postdoctoral researcher in Cognitive Neurosciences, <a href='https://sldlab.umd.edu//'>Social Learning and Decisions Lab</a>, UMD

 profile:
   align: right